-To calculate percentiles of height the data needs to be in height order (sorted by height).
+To calculate percentiles of height: have the data in height order (sorted by height).

-To calculate percentiles of age the data needs to be in age order.
+To calculate percentiles of age: have the data in age order.

 And so on.

-A related idea is Deciles (sounds like decimal and percentile together), which splits the data into 10% groups:
+Deciles are similar to Percentiles (sounds like decimal and percentile together), as they split the data into 10% groups: